errose28/dotfiles/README.md

 - To additionally install required programs, run `robot -v INSTALL_WITH:<package manager> .`
     - `<package manager>` must be one of the functions defined in *installers.sh* corresponding to a package manager to use.

+### Manual Deployment

+- In some cases, like sshing to a server, installing new packages may not be desired or permitted.

+- The *headless.sh* script can be run from the top level directory to only symlink configs for headless dotfiles without installing anything.
+    - This is a pure shell script with no dependencies.

+- This is useful to configure common programs like bash and vim that most machines already have, even if you cannot or do not want to install anything new.